hjetmundsen/rovo-dev.nvim/CONTRIBUTING.md

-# Contributing to Claude-Code.nvim
+# Contributing to Rovo-Dev.nvim

-Thank you for your interest in contributing to Claude-Code.nvim!
+Thank you for your interest in contributing to Rovo-Dev.nvim!
 This document provides guidelines and instructions to help you contribute effectively.

 ## Code of Conduct